RandHood/face-detection/README.md

 ```
 python face_detection.py --type 2 --webcam
 ```
-Will use webcam stream as a video
+Will use webcam stream as a video.